 You can suggest complimentary items needed for the optimal use of the primary product people buy.

 For example, a frying pan can work on its own, but adding a set of bamboo utensil that won’t scratch it is an idea many will appreciate.
 It saves the trouble and makes the use of the product much better (and you won’t get complaints about a scratched pan).

 This one’s a favorite of mine.
-It’s simply genius and people feel good about it even though they know they’re paying more.
+It’s simply genius and drives customer loyalty.
+People feel good about it even though they know they’re paying more.